underscorex86/SillyTavern-LennySuite/README.md

 View the full list of extensions available here: https://lenanderson.github.io/SillyTavern/

-All rights to copyrighted works are reserved by Len Anderson.
+All rights are reserved by Len Anderson.
 You should gain their permission if you'd like to redistribute these assets outside of SillyTavern's ecosystem.
 Please refer to the list below.

 ![The Lenny Suite](https://github.com/underscorex86/SillyTavern-LennySuite/blob/main/assets/TheLennySuite.png)